manasa-arun/python/content/en/Tips/Reading-from-a-file-line-by-line.md

 ```
 with open('/Users/acreddy/Downloads/Python/test.txt', 'r') as infile:
     data = infile.read()  # Read the contents of the file into memory.
-# Return a list of the lines, breaking at line boundaries.
+# Returns a list of the lines, breaking at the line boundaries.
 li = data.splitlines()
 print(li)